 Want to add more pumpkins to your diet?

-Consider this Mindful recipe for Homemade Pumpkin Soup listed below.
+Consider this delicious recipe for Homemade Pumpkin Soup listed below.

 - 1 tablespoon olive oil